ubccr/ccr-examples/containers/2_ApplicationSpecific/GROMACS/EXAMPLES.md

 > -rw-rw-r-- 1 [CCRusername] nogroup 3176 Nov  6 18:02 temperature.xvg
 > ```

-The data in temperature.xvg  can be plotted, in CCR's [OnDemand portal](https://ondemand.ccr.buffalo.edu) as per the above example for potential.xvg
+The data in temperature.xvg  can be plotted, in CCR's [OnDemand portal](https://ondemand.ccr.buffalo.edu) similar to the above example for potential.xvg

 e.g. in an OnDemand terminal window